Post Summary: Incredible Idaho hot springs and what to expect at each one.

 In all of our hot springs posts, we like to share common courtesies and mutual responsibilities for all soakers who wish to partake.

-Please keep these hot springs etiquette tips mind as your help will allow these places to be enjoyed for years to come!
+Please keep these hot springs etiquette tips in mind as your help will allow these places to be enjoyed for years to come!

 1. Keep Them Clean.

-Natural springs and the connecting waterways cannot support soap/shampoo (even the biodegradable kind).
+Natural springs and connecting waterways cannot support soap/shampoo (even the biodegradable kind).

 Don’t treat it as your bathtub!
 Nothing should be added to the water except yourselves.